Understand How the Military Budget Works:

 The military budget

-, the President Bush convinced Congress to add contingency funds for the War on Terror.
+to convince Congress to add contingency funds for the War on Terror.
 This covered operations in Afghanistan, and later the war in Iraq.
 The Obama Administration stopped using the name War on Terror, but kept the contingency spending.
 It added all other defense-related departments together and called it security spending.
 As a result, security spending has become one of the largest single spending items in the budget.

 FY 2010 Military Budget Proposal: